 In one case, the client did not need the 15 minutes of fame, he has enough of his own.
 Instead, the client just wanted what the show’s star was promising: A sentimental piece of memorabilia to be restored to working order.
 Only to be taken to the cleaners and causing anxiety for those who know the whole story.

-Ripping Off Angel
+Ripping Off the Angel of Route 66

 Almost a year later, the $4,000 check has been cashed and Rick has yet to do anything to get the jukebox working as he promised or to even return the phone calls and letters asking (politely) for some remediation in this situation.